kubernetes/sig-release/releases/release-1.13/README.md

 ### Docs

-If an enhancement needs documentation, enter Yes in the enhancement tracking spreadsheet and add a link to the documentation PR.
+If an enhancement needs documentation, enter "Yes" in the enhancement tracking spreadsheet and add a link to the documentation PR.
 You can open documentation PRs in the [kubernetes/website](https://github.com/kubernetes/website) repository.
 If you have questions, the release documentation lead, or representatives from SIG-Docs will be happy to assist you.

 For documentation PRs: